dacooderr/Windows-and-Linux-Optimization/readme.md

 ## Steam Launch Options
   - `-threads x` Adjust the amount of threads the game uses.
 Replace with your thread count -1 or try half your thread count.
+  - `-high` Tells windows to run your game in High Priority mode.